jordanmor/tts-js-assignments/README.md

 ![TypeScript Assignment Screen Shot](/images/typescript-screenshot.png)

-## TTS Assignment - Bootstrap & jQuery
+## TTS JavaScript Assignment - Bootstrap & jQuery

 - Look at the list of components on the Bootstrap documentation, pick out a few of the components and code some simple sections
 - Using div sections, create several message areas that have different background colors.
 Reference the bg- series of classes